strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 > Fig 3: New cluster create flow
 >
 > The numbers in the diagram match the numbers in the full description of the steps.
-> The diagram omits the use of annotations.

 When the Cluster CA private key is updated by the user, either by using the force-replace annotation, or the ca-cert-generation annotation:
 1. If Strimzi is managing the Cluster CA, the CaReconciler regenerates the Cluster CAs certificate and key.
 The old certificate and key are kept in the respective Kubernetes Secret and renamed to ca-YYYY-MM-DDTHH-MM-SSZ.crt.